vrtmrz/obsidian-livesync/updates.md

   - Fixed: Fixed lack of error handling.
 - 0.17.19
   - Fixed: Error reporting has been ensured.
+- 0.17.20
+  - Improved: Changes of hidden files will be notified to Obsidian.

 ...
 To continue on to `updates_old.md`.